simonspa/corryvreckan/src/algorithms/DUTAnalysis/README.md

 * `DUT`: Name of the DUT plane.
 * `useMCtruth`: Boolean to set if Monte-Carlo truth information is available and should be used.
 Default value is `false`.
 * `digitalPowerPusling`: Boolean to set if power pulsing was used and that this information should be used.
 Default value is `false`.
 * `timingCut`: maximum time difference between clusters to be taken into account.
-Defaults to `200ns`.
+Default value is `200ns`.
-*
+* `chi2ndofCut`: maximum chi^2 ndof value allowed for tracks to be used; tracks with values above this will be excluded.
+Default value is `3.0`.

 #### Plots produced
 * Tracks vs time
 * Associated tracks vs time